PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 6. }
 ```
 In this `C` code, the function `recursive_factorial` is a direct recursive function, since in its body, there is a call
 to itself (line 5).
 In contrast, the following function is not recursive.
-Evn though there is function call at
+Even though there is function call at
 line 4, the callee is not the function itself.
 ```c
 1. int iterative_factorial(int n1){